curioushuman/rbc-k8s/README.md

 ### core

-**TODO:** update this based on the outcome of your thinking RE helm being monorepo, and kustomize dealing with separate repos.

-i.e. what we're here to work on, the project itself AND anything that is required *for the functioning* of the cluster **BOTH** in development and production.
-Both custom and required third party apps are contained, and configured, as **Helm** charts within the umbrella chart `rbc`.
-Examples include:
+i.e. what we're here to work on, the project itself.

-- All custom apps e.g. `rbc-api`, `rbc-app`
-- Sealed secrets

 ### git-ops

 This is where we keep our Argo configuration i.e. projects, apps, etc.

-### support
+### infra

 Everything else that is required: